iotexproject/iotex-docs/docs/developer/hardware/pebble-data-specs.md

 ## Network Connectivity

-Pebble Tracker includes a Multimode LTE-M/NB-IoT modem for cellular communication.
-To have your Pebble Tracker connected to the Internet you will need an *I*oT-enabled\*\* SIM card that supports either NB-IoT or LTE standards.
+Pebble includes a Multimode LTE-M/NB-IoT modem for cellular communication.
+To have your Pebble connected to the Internet you will need an *I*oT-enabled\*\* SIM card that supports either NB-IoT or LTE standards.

 ## Data format

-JavaScript Object Notation (JSON) is utilized to represent the sensor data collected by a Pebble tracker as well as the corresponding ECDSA digital signature.
-Pebble tracker utilizes ECDSA over the elliptic curve sepc256r1 to sign the collected sensor data (i.e., the _message_ field in the Pebble data format)
+JavaScript Object Notation (JSON) is utilized to represent the sensor data collected by a Pebble as well as the corresponding ECDSA digital signature.
+Pebble utilizes ECDSA over the elliptic curve sepc256r1 to sign the collected sensor data (i.e., the _message_ field in the Pebble data format)

 Supported data types include _Number_, _String_ and _Array_ defined as follows: